rojosinalma/cord/.github/README.md

 Sinatra is not completely necessary, but if you want to deploy to Heroku (or some other cloud service that requires you to bind to a port), you'll need it.
 It's also a nice option in case you wanna interact with your bot from outside discord through webhooks.

+### How?

+You deploy the bot and extend it with your own commands or events.
+I assume you know how to code in Ruby and you've done your homework with Discordrb.

+**I will not teach you how to code commands or events, neither teach you how to code in Ruby.**

 ## Dependencies:

   * Ruby 2.6+